Greek PM says deposits are safe, banks shielded - paper

-In an interview with Imerisia, Samaras ruled out a tax on deposits over 100,000 euros (85,380 pounds) allaying fears of austerity-hit Greeks that their savings may be at risk after a raid on Cyprus depositors as part of the island's bailout.
+In an interview with Imerisia, Samaras ruled out a tax on deposits over 100,000 euros ($131,000) allaying fears of austerity-hit Greeks that their savings may be at risk after a raid on Cyprus depositors as part of the island's bailout.

 "No, I'm categorical.
 There is no such issue.
 We have no reason to think about it," he said.
 "The Greek banking system is shielded due to the recapitalisation."